isomerpages/moe-ast-olive/_olive-staff-well-being/CSC Priority Code.md

 permalink: /olive-staff-well-being/cscprioritycode/
 description: ""
 ---
-The Priority Code for booking of CSC Chalets  **CS2311** and valid from 29 Sep 2023 to 28 Sep 2024.
+The Priority Code for booking of CSC Chalets is  **CS2311** and valid from 29 Sep 2023 to 28 Sep 2024.

 Please note that the Priority Code is **only applicable for in-service civil servants employed by MOE**.
 Civil servants are required to bring along their **Public Service (PS) Card and NRIC** for verification during check-in to enjoy the civil servant rental fee.